material-motion/material-motion/specifications/README.md

 # Engineering concepts

-This chapter is written to be both 🌟 aspirational 🌟 and educational.
+This chapter is written to be both 🌟 aspirational 🌟 and 📚 educational 📚.

 Much of what we'll describe is not new.
 Some things we'll discuss have existed for decades.
 Where applicable we've included links to prior art and research.